A Chinese pastor is released after 7 years in prison, only to find himself unable to get an ID | Law-Order

 Cao never took American citizenship because of his calling, spending his time between the two countries.
 He had kept his US permanent residency throughout this time, though he says that's not accepted as an ID in China.

-He was traveling on his Chinese passport.
-Though he took note of the fact that he no longer had the hukou registration, he did not realize how serious the problem was until much later.
+He was travelling on his Chinese passport.
+Though he took note of the fact that he no longer had the hukou registration, he did not realise how serious the problem was until much later.

 In prison, his Chinese passport had expired, he said, and he could not renew it.